rackerlabs/rackspace-how-to/content/cloud-load-balancers/permissions-matrix-for-cloud-load-balancers.md

  The matrix displays the Cloud Load Balancers methods grouped by category, their corresponding RESTful API commands, and the RBAC roles that are supported.

-**Warning:** If SSL is enabled on a load balancer that is configured with nodes that are NOT in the same datacenter, then decrypted traffic will be sent in clear text over the public internet to the external nodes and will no longer be secure.
+**Warning:** If SSL is enabled on a load balancer configured with nodes that are _not_ in the same datacenter, then decrypted traffic will be sent in clear text over the public Internet to the external nodes and will no longer be secure.

 ### Load balancer